 A: We require all applicant organizations be designated as current 501(c)(3) organizations from the IRS and be in good standing with the State of Florida.
 In very rare cases it is possible for an organization who does not have 501(c)(3) status to apply using a fiscal sponsor.
 We encourage all applicants to contact the Community Investment department before applying for a grant.

-A: There are five basic steps to applying for a grant:
+A: There are three basic steps to applying for a grant:

-A: You can log in to Grants Center to review the submission status of your application or by contacting your Community Investment Officer.
+A: You can log in to Gifts Online to review the submission status of your application or by contacting your Community Investment Officer.

 A: Yes, each application is considered on its own merits.
 Our competitive process is typically open once a year so contact Community Investment staff to check on the current grant cycle.

 A: Grants from donor-advised funds are made to nonprofit organizations based on the donor’s areas of interest.
 For many of the donor-advised funds an application is not necessary.
 Our staff may request an application from specific organizations that meet donor intent.
 Staff often work with our fundholders to identify opportunities which match their interests for philanthropic investments.
-Because of this we highly recommend that you keep your organizational profile up-to-date with any new projects or events you may be having.
-If your profile is not up-to-date then a donor may not be able to see you at all.
+Because of this we highly recommend that you keep the Community Investment staff abreast of your current projects or events you may be having.

 A: No. The Community Investment staff members review all of the proposals and inquiries that come in through our competitive grant making as well as our donor-advised processes.
 All proposals received are vetted for appropriateness.
 We adhere to strict conflict of interest and confidentiality policies to provide a fair application process.